-These are children who are suffering or are likely to suffer significant harm.
+These children are suffering or are likely to suffer significant harm.
 This is the threshold for child protection.
 These children are likely to have already experienced adverse effects and to be suffering from poor outcomes.
+Their needs may not be considered by their parents.
+This tier also includes Tier 4 health services which are very specialised services in residential, day patient or outpatient settings for children and adolescents with severe and /or complex health problems.
+This is likely to mean that they may be referred to children's social care under section 20, 47 or 31 of the Children Act 1989.